Blog Posts in 2017

 • Protect Your Eyes!
 Eclipse of the Sun

 It’s almost time!
 The long anticipated solar eclipse will cut a dramatic shadow across the United States on August 21 st. You will need a special pair of ultra-dark solar sunglasses to view it.
 “Without solar glasses, the sun’s rays could cause permanent damage to our eyes,” Dr. Callin Passey, CBHA Optometrist, said.
-According to information on the NASA website, the only ...
+According to information on the NASA website, the only safe way to look directly ...

 • June is Men's Health Month